adhyxn/AI-Jukebox/README.md

-# AI Jukebox
+# AI Jukebox: Smart Music Explorer

-AI JukeBox is an intelligent music player that delivers personalized song recommendations based on user emotions, moods, and preferences.
-Powered by Spotify's API, Google Gemini LLM, and advanced sentiment analysis, it transforms music discovery into an interactive and conversational experience.
+AI JukeBox is an AI based music player that delivers personalized song recommendations based on user emotions, moods, and preferences.
+Powered by Spotify's API, Google Gemini LLM and advanced sentiment analysis, it transforms music discovery into an interactive and conversational experience.

 Features: